 The first pivots manufactured in the early 1950s were water-drive systems.
-These tended to operate at very high pressures (90+ psi) and had very poor efficiencies.
-Modern water-drive pivots can operate at pressures as low as 45 psi and come in a towable option so the same pivot can be shared among fields.
+These tended to operate at very high pressures (90+ psi, 6.2+ bar) and had very poor efficiencies.
+Modern water-drive pivots can operate at pressures as low as 45 psi (3.1 bar) and come in a towable option so the same pivot can be shared among fields.
 Water-drive pivots may be particularly applicable to fields without power.
-Maximum pivot length is limited to less than 290 feet or field sizes less than 7.5 acres.
-Water-driven pivots are continuous-move systems and share the same relative advantages of hydraulic-move systems.
+Maximum pivot length is limited to less than 290 feet (88 meters) or field sizes less than 7.5 acres (3 hectares).
+Water-driven pivots are continuousmove systems and share the same relative advantages of hydraulic-move systems.